grafana/grafana-infinity-datasource/docs/sources/setup/provisioning.md

 # Provisioning datasources

-If you want to [provision](https://grafana.com/docs/grafana/latest/administration/provisioning/#provisioning-grafana) your datasources via grafana provisioning feature, use the following settings
+If you want to [provision](https://grafana.com/docs/grafana/latest/administration/provisioning/#provisioning-grafana) your data sources via Grafana provisioning feature, use the following settings.

 ## Basic Provisioning

-If you need to provision via file, use the following settings for the basic use cases.
+If you need to provision via file, use the following settings for the basic use cases:

 ```yaml
 - name: <<YOUR DATASOURCE INSTANCE NAME>>